gublerj/django_web_app_personal_project/README.md

 # Future Work
+* Create a webapp with a machine learning model deployed in it.
+* Add user validation
 * Combine work from first web app iteration
-* Add user validation
-*
-- django-admin startproject todo_webapp_project

-# Commands to set up venv and django (first navigate to the folder you want to work in)
+#### Commands to set up venv and django (first navigate to the folder you want to work in)
 - py -m venv env
 - .\env\Scripts\activate
 - python -m pip install Django
 - py -m django --version

-command to run server
 - python manage.py runserver

-__condensing what I learned__
+#### Condensing what I learned about making new pages
-To add a new webpage you need...
 - create a .html file under 'templates'
 - fill that in with same html
 - in options/views.py add a new class with a new tamplate_name